antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 * Use the mousewheel to scroll to the bottom of the page (or click on the shoe-print at the top of the page).

 Here you can choose to perform an additional analysis.
-The heatmap vizualization produces a hierarchically clustered view of the expression values of the top 100 genes.
+The heatmap vizualization produces a hierarchically clustered view of the expression values for the top 100 genes.

 ---------
   ![](_static/images/R2d2_logo.png)**What number of groups do you expect?**